oliverwehrens/jpowermeter/readme.md

 Version 0.1 (a)

-Small REST Service for reading your power meter at home.
+A REST Micro Service for reading your power meter at home.

 Since 2010 every new house in Germany needs to have a 'smart' power meter.
 Some (all?) of them have an optical interface (infrared).